stabbedbybrick/freevine/README.md

 > [!NOTE]
 >Setting a user profile will create a profile.yaml in the service folder that'll store credentials along with cached auth and refresh tokens

-Some services can be used with a cookie file.

-Use a browser extension to download cookies as .txt file format:
+If a service supports cookies, you can use a browser extension to download cookies as .txt file format:

 Firefox: https://addons.mozilla.org/addon/export-cookies-txt

 Chrome: https://chrome.google.com/webstore/detail/gdocmgbfkjnnpapoeobnolbbkoibbcif

-Name it "cookies.txt" and place it in service folder
+Name it `cookies.txt` and place it in service folder

 ## Proxies: